novelpy-creator/novelpy-creator/README.md

 Documentation of my kinectic novel project using pygame.

-It's only included one tutorial, so it's still in development (use sphinx-build to compile it yourself.)
+It's only included one tutorial, so it's still in development (use sphinx-build to compile it yourself, also I will not sphinx in later version, I will write html code myself.)

 #  About "PyGame Main Menu" (NovelPy Menu for short) [Archived]